01-edu/public/subjects/0-shell/job-control/audit.md

 [2]-  Running                 sleep 50000 &
 ```

-###### Can you confirm that the program only displays the list with running jobs like the example above?
+###### Can you confirm that the program only displays the list with running jobs like in the example above?

 ##### Try to run the command `"jobs -s"`.